fmalmeida/bacannot/README.md

      --not_run_prophage_search                      Tells wheter you want or not to execute prophage annotation --not_run_kofamscan                            Tells wheter you want or not to execute KO annotation with kofamscan

+                             Configure Optional Pangenome analysis with Roary

+     --roary_reference_genomes <string>                   Used to set path to reference genomes to be used in the pangenome analysis with Roary.
+Whenever set, the pipeline will automatically execute Roary pangenome analysis.
+Example: "path/reference/*.fasta"
+                                                    They must be all in one directory and they must no be links.
+They must be the hard file.

                        Configure optional Methylation annotation with nanopolish
                        If left blank, it will not be executed.
 And, with both parameters are set it will automatically execute nanopolish to call methylation